kgskocelas/AvidaMT/README.md

 ## DOI

-References to AvidaMT should be pointed to our DOI on Zenodo: [INSERT WHEN MADE]
+References to AvidaMT should be pointed to our DOI on Zenodo: https://doi.org/10.5281/zenodo.15066421